 Furthermore, the plan has created The New York State Partnership for Walk Our Children to School which promotes communities to come together to find ways to help children who walk to school get to school and back home safely.

-Laws in Queens Regarding Pedestrians
+What are the Laws in Queens Regarding Pedestrians?

 Pedestrians are expected to follow traffic laws as much as drivers or bicyclists.
 A pedestrian must obey traffic signals when crossing a street.
 When going through a crosswalk if there is no traffic control signal all drivers must yield the right of way to pedestrians.